-When a node is added to the cluster using the svctask addnode command or the SAN Volume Controller Console, confirm that the node has previously been a member of the cluster.
+When a node is added to the cluster using the svctask addnode command or the cluster GUI, confirm that the node has previously been a member of the cluster.
 If it has, follow one of these two procedures:

 - the node must be added back to the same I/O group that it was previously in.
 The WWNN of the nodes in the cluster can be determined using the svcinfo Isnode command.
-Or. - if this information is not available, call IBM Service to add the node back into the cluster without corrupting the data.
+Or, - if this information is not available, call the support team to add the node back into the cluster without corrupting the data.